CAL. BPC. CODE § 17206.1 : California Code - Section 17206.1

 Search CAL.
 BPC.
 CODE § 17206.1 : California Code - Section 17206.1

-(2) "Disabled person" means any person who has a physical or mental impairment that substantially limits one or more major life activities.
+(2) "Disabled person" means a person who has a physical or mental impairment that substantially limits one or more major life activities.

-"Physical or mental impairment" includes, but is not limited to, such diseases and conditions as orthopedic, visual, speech, and hearing impairment, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, mental retardation, and emotional illness.
+"Physical or mental impairment" includes, but is not limited to, diseases and conditions including orthopedic, visual, speech, and hearing impairment, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, intellectual disability, and emotional illness.

-(B) "Major life activities" means functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
+(B) "Major life activities" means functions that include caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.